lsst-dm/dmtn-193/index.rst

 This can all be managed with manually-written NGINX ingress annotations with each service, with many of the parameters embedded in the ``auth-url`` URL, but this is tedious and error-prone.

-We therefore plan to implement a custom Kubernetes resource that specifies a Gafaelfawr-protected resource, and a custom resource controller that writes the ``Ingress`` resource based on that custom resource.
+Gafaelfawr therefore includes a Kubernetes operator that uses a custom ``GafaelfawrIngress`` resource to generate ``Ingress`` resources.
-This will allow the above information to be expressed in more human-readable YAML or derived from the cluster Gafaelfawr configuration.
+This allows the complex web security configuration to be expressed in a more human-friendly form, and allows Gafaelfawr to automatically add security measures such as filtering ``Authorization`` and ``Cookie`` headers.

 Isolation
 =========